AramKoorn/TenBagger/README.md

 - SQL database to store portfolio over time
 - Automatic notification for a specific stock
 - Dividend simulator
+- Mobile App
+- Be able to connect to your portfolio from different devices

 ## TODO
-- Fix tracking dashboard for the weekend
-- Utility function to import configs
+- telegram price alerts

 ## MVP
 - Automatic configuration
+- configuration file
 - CICD pipeline
 - Make sure that requirements file is correct